meras9861/fpblog/entry1.md

 I used github and my ide.
 (What sources did you use to learn that?
 Some days this will just be class instruction.)

 A skill that I used was time mangement.
+I am also getting better on adding files and info.
 How are you developing in ways that apply outside of your project?
 See hstatsep.github.io/students/#skills